 - Write positive notes on their performance reviews

-- Thank them in person when you see them
+- Thank them in person when you see them or send a personalized thank you note.

 Organize team buildings and social events